Petrus - Sanlorenzo Motor Yacht

 Design

-Petrus measures 32.90 feet in length and has a beam of 7.30 feet.
-She has a gross tonnage of 131 tonnes with a teak superstructure.
+Petrus measures 33.00 metres in length, with a max draft of 2.50 metres and a beam of 7.50 metres.
+She has a gross tonnage of 207 tonnes.

+Petrus has a GRP hull with a GRP superstructure.Her exterior design is by Sanlorenzo.

 Her interior design is by Della Role Design.